Editor’s Note: This blog was first posted in 2020 and updated in 2023 with additional resources for those needing memory care.

-This concept is now widely practiced in school settings, but has more recently been applied to memory care through his discovery.
-Montessori Inspired Lifestyle is a positive approach to providing care for adults living with dementia or Alzheimer’s disease and allows residents to focus on their individual strengths and engage in meaningful activities.
+This concept is now widely practiced in school settings and has more recently been applied to memory care.
+Montessori Inspired Lifestyle® is a positive approach to providing care for adults living with dementia or Alzheimer’s disease and allows residents to focus on their individual strengths and engage in meaningful activities.

-It’s an educational method based on rehabilitation techniques and very sound human values that has translated to great success for those in memory care, regardless of where they are on the dementia journey.
+Montessori is an educational method based on rehabilitation techniques and sound human values that has translated to great success for those with memory loss, regardless of where they are on the dementia journey.

-“The Montessori approach emphasizes learning by doing and this is what happens in persons with dementia – they learn through practice, but they also have all this experience, decades of life to draw upon.
-So they also remember through their hands and they remember by doing and there's this wealth of potential in these persons if we care to look for it,” said Dr. Camp.
+“The Montessori approach emphasizes learning by doing and this is what happens in persons with dementia — they learn through practice, but they also have all this experience, decades of life to draw upon.
+There's this wealth of potential in these persons if we care to look for it,” said Dr. Camp.

-Montessori Inspired Lifestyle is based on values of respect, dignity and equality.
-It's key principles are rooted in giving people choice, giving them the opportunity to use their strengths instead of their weaknesses, recognizing the individual for who they are and enabling them to be the best person they can be.
+Montessori Inspired Lifestyle® is based on values of respect, dignity and equality.
+Its key principles are rooted in giving people choices, giving them the opportunity to use their strengths instead of their weaknesses, recognizing the individual for who they are, and enabling them to be the best person they can be.

-“I believe in it totally, because I've seen it, because I've talked to family members who say things like, ‘I did not know that they could still do these things and they have changed.
-And changed so much for the better being able to be here in this place,’” said Dr. Camp.
+“I believe in it totally, because I've seen it work.
+I've talked to family members who say things like, ‘I did not know that they [referring to a loved one] could still do these things’,” said Dr. Camp.

 “Maria Montessori had a phrase.
 She said, when the environment supports the person and enables them to use their abilities and diminish their disabilities, a process comes into the world.
 And she called it ‘normalization.’
 It is our duty to create normalizing environments for persons with dementia,” said Dr. Camp.

-“You want to do everything for them because you are a caregiver, but ultimately, it's better for them to have those first steps to take that chance and you can see their potential,” said Allie, a life enrichment coordinator in the Pearls of Life neighborhood at The Residence of Timber Pines.
+“You want to do everything for them because you are a caregiver, but ultimately, it's better for them to make those first steps and to take a chance.
+It is here when you can see their potential,” said the life enrichment coordinator in the Pearls of Life® memory care neighborhood at The Residence of Timber Pines.

-Montessori Inspired Lifestyle is a way of living.
+Montessori Inspired Lifestyle® is a way of living.
 Therefore, it’s not solely applied during scheduled community activities.
-Every staff member – caregiver or non-caregiver – is trained to encourage and empower residents throughout the day to make choices so that they feel that connection to their community.
+Every team member–caregiver or non-caregiver–is trained to encourage and empower residents throughout the day to make choices so that they feel connected to their community.